swincas/cookies-n-code/tutorials/zotero_obsidian_integration/README.md

 ## Obsidian configuration
 1. Download Obsidian from [here](https://obsidian.md/download).
 Obsidian stores all your notes in “vaults”, local directories in your computer.
 Create a new vault.
 2. Create a new folder in your vault (e.g. “<your_vault_name>/templates”) that will store your Zotero template, a file which tells Obsidian how to handle the information scraped from Zotero.
-In my case, I saved the following template in a file called “zotero_papers_template” and I saved it it the templates folder (i.e. <your_vault_name>/templates/zotero_papers_template) :
+In my case, I saved the following template in a file called “zotero_papers_template” and I saved it it the templates folder (i.e. <your_vault_name>/templates/zotero_papers_template).
+You can also download the `zotero_papers_template.md` file:

 ```
 ---